heathlikethecandybar/phase_4/README.md

 This project uses the SyriaTel Kaggle dataset, which can be found in `data.csv` in the data folder in this repository.
 The dataset includes 3,333 entries, and 21 columns.
 Here are the columns in the dataset including our target variable, churn:

 * `state`- The state in which the account owner resides.
-* `account length` -
-* `area code` - Primary 3 digit area of the line for the account.
-* `phone number` - Primary 7 digit area of the line for the account.
-* `international plan` - Indicator denoting whether or not the account has an international feature.
-* `voice mail plan` - Indicator denoting whether or not the account has an voice mail feature.
-* `number vmail messages` - Usage metric counting the total number of voicemails for the phone number in question.
-* `total day minutes` - Usage metric indicating how many minutes (call time) were used between 6:00am and 5:00pm.
-* `total day calls` - Usage metric indicating how many calls were used between 6:00am and 5:00pm.
-* `total day charge` - Usage metric indicating how much the user was charged for their usage between 6:00am and 5:00pm.
-* `total eve minutes` - Usage metric indicating how many minutes (call time) were used between 5:01pm and 8:00pm.
-* `total eve calls` - Usage metric indicating how many calls were used between 5:01pm and 8:00pm.
-* `total eve charge` - Usage metric indicating how much the user was charged for their usage between 5:01pm and 8:00pm.
-* `total night minutes` - Usage metric indicating how many minutes (call time) were used between 8:01pm and 5:59am.
-* `total night calls` - Usage metric indicating how many calls were used between 8:01pm and 5:59am.
-* `total night charge` - Usage metric indicating how much the user was charged for their usage between 8:01pm and 5:59a.
-* `total intl minutes` - Usage metric indicating how many minutes (call time) were used internationally.
-* `total intl calls` - Usage metric indicating how many calls were made internationally.
-* `total intl charge` - Usage metric indicating how much the user was charged for their international call usage.
-* `customer service calls` - The total number of customer service calls made by the user to the Skyvia Customer Service line.
-* `churn` - Our target category indicating whether or not the customer churned/ cancelled their plan.

 Additional information about the dataset can be found here: https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset